notofonts/noto-docs/src/descriptions/NotoSansSaurashtra.md

-Noto Sans Saurashtra is a sans serif design for texts in the Saurashtra script.
+Noto Sans Saurashtra is a unmodulated (“sans serif”) design for texts in the Saurashtra script.
 It has multiple weights, contains 96 glyphs, 3 OpenType features, and supports 90 characters.